tracysgit/seanne-astro/README.md

 - This is an Astro version of the static website at https://seannebuoy.art.
 - To rehydrate this app, run "npm install" and then "npm run dev".

+## Features

+- Built with Astro
+- Parameterized routing (work/pieceId)
+- Static JSON data file of artwork for easy maintenance
+- Unique <head></head> content on each page
+- Built with accessibility in mind (color contrast, aria attributes, focus rings, headline hierarchy, etc.)
+- Uses webp and jpg images
+- Renders in light mode or dark mode

+## Future Improvements

+- Improve accessibility of mobile menu
+- Add JSON data to a database
+- Add data loader
+- Provide pages to add and edit artwork online
+- Image compression/optimizer or lazy load

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: